Library-Distribution/ALD-API-docs/Stdlib-API.md

 ### Optional GET parameters
 parameter | description
 ----------|------------------------
-`stable`  | whether only stable releases should be returned or prerelease as well `released`| if the requesting user has the required privileges, show unreleased releases as well
+`released`| if the requesting user has the required privileges, show unreleased releases as well